 TVCC's Caldwell Center is located on the banks of Indian Creek in downtown Caldwell, at 205 S. 6th Avenue, at the intersection of Blaine and 6th.

-COMMUNITY OUTREACH CENTER
+BURNS OUTREACH CENTER

-The college provides outreach services throughout the region.
-Outreach centers are located in Harney County at the Burns Outreach Center, Warner Creek Correctional Institution (WCCI), and at the Snake River Correctional Institution (SRCI) located in Ontario.
+The college provides outreach services throughout the region, with an outreach center located located in Harney County at the Burns Outreach Center.

 Outreach centers or sites provide services and classes in a variety of ways: